paisaal/website/content/posts/How to Install & Operate Docker on Ubuntu/index.md

 - Finally, you can install the Docker engine.
 The following commands first update the apt package index and then install the latest version of Docker engine and contained:
 {{< highlight html >}}
 sudo apt-get update
-sudo apt-get install docker-ce docker-ce-cli containerd.io
+sudo apt-get install docker-ce docker-ce-cli containerd.io -y
 {{< /highlight >}}

 <br>